Sacred Mirror Relationships

 The Sacred Work of Relationship

 At its deepest level, sacred mirror relationship work is a spiritual practice.
-Your partner becomes your teacher, your relationship becomes your classroom, and every challenge becomes curriculum for your mutual evolution.
+Your partner becomes your teacher, your relationship becomes your classroom, and every challenge becomes a curriculum for your mutual evolution.

 When you stop trying to change your partner and start using your relationship as a mirror for your own growth, everything shifts.
 You move from victim consciousness ("Why does this keep happening to me?") to creator consciousness ("How is this serving my evolution?").